Frobeniusnorm/AcademicTextEstimator/README.md

 You need the JDK 8 or higher, the Scala Compiler and sbt.
 Then just clone the project and execute `sbt run` to build and run it.
 If you want to generate executables use the command `assembly` in sbt i.e. `sbt assembly`, the executables will be written to "target/scala-x.y.z/AcademicPaperEstimator-assembly-1.0,jar".
 ## Corpus Source
 The used samples from the COCA corpus can be found at https://www.wordfrequency.info/.
-Huge thank you for providing that information.
+Huge thanks for providing that information.